 - What resume references are?

-- How to list references on a resume?
+- How to list them on an application?

 - Resume examples with the recommender's information.

 You will also find helpful advice on how to decide who to ask to be your academic or professional references.
-Moreover, we will explain some common mistakes to avoid when listing references on your resume.
+Moreover, we will explain some common mistakes to avoid.

-By having a clear understanding of what to include in this resume section, you can increase your chances of impressing potential employers and getting hired for the job you want.
+By having a clear understanding of what to include in this section of resume, you can increase your chances of impressing target organizations and getting hired for the job you want.

 Why do I need references?